artronics/chapar-device-level/README.md

 ### Controller

-It is the reponsibility of developer to create a *Controller* for her network.
+It is the responsibility of developer to create a *Controller* for her network.
 Here is a demonstration of how you can use various available modules/services to create a controller.
 Notice that this is an snippet code, it serves no purpose.

     private void processPacket(Packet packet)
     {